Fairfax Wrongful Death Attorney

 In § 8.01-50 of the Code of Virginia, the Commonwealth states that wrongful death actions are appropriate “Whenever the death of a person shall be caused by the wrongful act, neglect, or default of any person or corporation, or of any ship or vessel.”

-Eligibility to File a Wrongful Death Claim
+Who Can File a Wrongful Death Claim in Virginia?

 In Virginia, wrongful death claims must be filed by one or more “statutory beneficiaries.”